 2. Weight monitor

 We hear a lot about the obesity problem in the United States, but it may be worse than you realize.
-CDC notes that more than 42% of the American population was considered obese in 2017–2018.
+CDC notes that about 42% of the American population was considered obese in 2017–2020.
 This figure is up from about 31% in 1999–2000.
 Also, the prevalence of severe obesity increased from about 5% to about 9% during this period.
 Obesity-related conditions include heart disease, stroke, type 2 diabetes, and certain types of preventable cancer.

 For practitioners working to help patients lose weight, ongoing monitoring can help assess trends and measure success.
 If unexpected, rapid weight loss occurs, remote weight monitoring helps ensure it is identified quickly.
 Practitioners can then work to reduce the risks associated with sudden weight loss, which include weakened bones, compromised immune system, dehydration, and fatigue.